Return to Home Return to Overview Strategy Guide

 Sulfuric Acid

-A stacking debuff applied by various mechanics that deals damage every second and applies one stack of Exposed every 5 seconds.
+A dangerous stacking debuff applied by various mechanics that deals damage every second and applies one stack of Exposed every 5 seconds.